Quick Links

 1. Link travel research and payment experience

-The best way to remedy this is to partner with online bank gateways and e-wallets to streamline payment.
-Advertising that you accept different payment methods helps build credibility for your brand.
+Many online visitors to your site don’t convert because your payment method doesn’t appear real.
+The largest gap in online user behavior compared to the person experiences is between booking and payment.
+The best way to remedy this is to partner with online bank gateways and e-wallets for more efficient payment.
+Advertising that you accept different payment methods helps build reliability for your brand.

 2. Use digital marketing tools to boost customer engagement